Set-theoretic Yang-Baxter (co)homology theory of involutive non-degenerate solutions: Cocycle link invariants obtained from the normalized set-theoretic Yang-Baxter homology

 \begin{proof} It is clear that $y=xx$ solves the equation.
 We next prove the uniqueness.
 With $z=y/x$ we have $y=zx$, and the equation becomes $xz=zx.$ By Proposition \ref{Prop:Rump} the $\Delta$-map $\Delta(a,b)=(ab,ba)$ is bijective.
 Note that it maps the diagonal onto itself.
 Assuming we have a solution, the $\Delta$-map assigns $(x,z)$ to $(xz,zx)$ which is a diagonal element.
 Hence $x=z$ and $y=xx.$ \end{proof}

-According to the Rump quasigroup coloring convention and the above lemma, we can color the type I moves as shown in Figure \ref{R1move}.
+According to the cycle set coloring convention and the above lemma, we can color the type I moves as shown in Figure \ref{R1move}.

-\begin{proof}[Proof of Theorem \ref{link invariant}] Let $\varphi$ be a $2$-cocycle in $C^{2}_{NYB}(X;A).$ Since there is a one-to-one correspondence between Rump quasigroup colorings of the diagrams before and after each Reidemeister move, it is sufficient to show that the Boltzmann weight remains unchanged under each Reidemeister move.
+\begin{proof}[Proof of Proposition \ref{link invariant}] Let $\varphi$ be a $2$-cocycle in $C^{2}_{NYB}(X;A).$ Since there is a one-to-one correspondence between cycle set colorings of the diagrams before and after each Reidemeister move, it is sufficient to show that the Boltzmann weight remains unchanged under each Reidemeister move.

 The weights assigned to the crossings of Reidemeister moves of type I have a form of $\pm\varphi(xx,x),$ see Figure \ref{R1move}, which is $0$ in $A$ because $(xx,x), (yy,y) \in C_{2}^{D}(X).$ Therefore, the Boltzmann weight is invariant under Reidemeister moves of Type I.